 - Regular expressions: Postgres provides a huge number of regex as a basis for analytical work.
 On the contrary, developers widely view the expressions offered by Postgres as superior to the LIKE, SUBSTRING, and PATINDEX functions available in SQL Server.

 |The Basis Of Comparison||SQL Server||PostgreSQL|

 In this SQL Server vs PostgreSQL article, we have seen Both SQL Server vs PostgreSQL are database management tools.
 They help in managing all data properly and efficiently.
-But when it comes to different features PostgreSQL is always at the upper hand.
+But PostgreSQL is always at the upper hand when it comes to different features.
 It is an advanced version of SQL and hence provides many additional features.
-All these features are for free, unlike SQL server.
-Also, it is cross-platform and can be used with any operating system.
+All these features are for free, unlike SQL servers.
+Furthermore, Postgres is cross-platform, allowing users to utilize it with any operating system.

 We hope that this EDUCBA information on “sql server vs postgresql” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.